3D-Mem: 3D Scene Memory for Embodied Exploration and Reasoning

-Additionally, as agents in lifelong settings continuously explore and expand their knowledge, the scene memory system must operate effectively when the memory grows large.
-To achieve this, SnapMem supports real-time incremental memory aggregation.
+Additionally, as agents in lifelong settings continuously explore and expand their knowledge, the 3D scene memory system must operate effectively as the memory grows.
+To achieve this, 3D-Mem supports real-time incremental memory aggregation.
 To efficiently manage the ever-expanding scene memory, we introduce Prefiltering as an effective memory retrieval mechanism to select relevant memory during decision-making.
 This framework enables the agent to perform continuous exploration and navigation over extended periods without excessive computational burdens.

-Extensive experiments and superior performance on three benchmarks demonstrate that SnapMem significantly enhances agents' capabilities in reasoning and lifelong exploration within 3D environments.
+Extensive experiments and superior performance on three benchmarks demonstrate that 3D-Mem significantly enhances agents' capabilities in reasoning and lifelong exploration within 3D environments.

-Our contributions can be summarized as follows: \begin{itemize}[align=right,itemindent=0em,labelsep=3pt,labelwidth=0em,leftmargin=1em,itemsep=0em] \item We introduce SnapMem, a compact scene memory that constructs informative snapshot images to capture diverse and robust information among co-visible objects and their surroundings in 3D scenes. \item By introducing frontier snapshots to include unexplored regions, SnapMem enables agents to actively explore and acquire new information. \item We incorporate SnapMem with incremental memory aggregation and prefiltering strategies that enable agents to expand their knowledge and adapt over extended periods, supporting lifelong learning in 3D environments. \end{itemize}
+Our contributions can be summarized as follows: \begin{itemize}[align=right,itemindent=0em,labelsep=3pt,labelwidth=0em,leftmargin=1em,itemsep=0em] \item We introduce 3D-Mem, a compact scene memory that constructs informative multi-view snapshot images to capture diverse and robust information among co-visible objects and their surroundings in 3D scenes. \item By introducing frontier snapshots to include unexplored regions, 3D-Mem enables agents to actively explore and acquire new information. \item We incorporate 3D-Mem with incremental memory aggregation and prefiltering strategies that enable agents to expand their knowledge and adapt over extended periods, supporting lifelong learning in 3D environments. \end{itemize}